Chinese Food Therapy 食疗 shí liáo // A Beginner’s Guide

 The Chinese food therapy, or 食疗 (shí liáo), is the idea of using food as a way to regulate and heal the body.

-The practice is largely drawn from Traditional Chinese Medicine (TMC).
+The practice is largely drawn from Traditional Chinese Medicine (TCM).
 One core principle of Chinese food therapy is that food shares the same origin as medicine and can be used, just like medicine, to treat diseases.

 Chinese Food Therapy – Heaty/Cooling Food